mhdmansour/task_manager_app/README.md

 ------------

-To run the application:
-run the following:
+To run the application, Execute  the following:
 1- flutter packages get
 2- flutter run